Nonparametric inference for nonstationary spatial point processes: Other application results

 \section{Other application results}

-This section presents the analysis of two additional simulated datasets.
-Example 3 considers data generated from a stationary model ($L = 1$), while Example 4 involves a more complex nonstationary configuration with $L = 10$, where the values of $\lambda_l^*$ are set to 24 in the bottom-left region, 16 in four other high-intensity regions, and 4 elsewhere.
+This section presents the analysis of three additional simulated datasets.
+Example 3 considers data generated from a stationary model ($L = 1$), while Example 4 involves a more complex nonstationary configuration with $L = 10$, where the values of $\lambda_\ell^*$ are set to 24 in the bottom-left region, 16 in four other high-intensity regions, and 4 elsewhere.
+Example 5 considers a large-scale dataset, designed to assess the practical applicability of the methodology at scales substantially larger than those in the main examples.

 For Example 3, the NSPP model is fitted using four different values of $L$, including the true value $L = 1$.
 The dataset contains 755 occurrences.
 Figure \ref{fig__L1__if} shows the estimated IFs for each case.
 The results indicate that the true IF is accurately recovered even when $L$ is overspecified.
-The smallest value of the performance indicator is obtained with $L = 3$, with percentual growth of around 3\% for other values of $L$.
+The smallest value of the performance indicator is obtained with $L = 3$, with percentage growth of around 3\% for other values of $L$.

 In Example 4, the dataset contains 562 occurrences.
 The NSPP model is fitted using three values of $L$, including the true value $L=10$.
 The corresponding estimated IFs are shown in Figure \ref{fig__L10__if}.
 The results demonstrate that the model continues to perform well in recovering spatial structure across multiple levels of heterogeneity.